liangyongxiong/cordova-plugin-admob-tencent/README.md

 + Android 2.0+

 ## License
-This project is licensed under Aapache License 2.0.
+This project is licensed under MIT.
 See LICENSE file.